gildas-lormeau/zip.js/docs/classes/ZipDirectoryEntry.md

 Use [ZipDirectoryEntry#importZip](#importzip) with a [ZipReader](ZipReader.md) instance to read the data of the zip file itself, e.g. its [ZipReader#prependedData](ZipReader.md#prependeddata) or its [ZipReader#comment](ZipReader.md#comment) property.

+The stream is buffered entirely in memory, because reading a zip file requires random access.
+To import a large file without buffering it, use [ZipDirectoryEntry#importZip](#importzip) with a seekable input, see the [ZipReader](ZipReader.md) constructor remarks and the [Reader](Reader.md) examples.

 ***

 ### importUint8Array()